-The valet’s lips pressed together.
+The valet’s lips pressed together into a thin, bloodless line.
 “Sir, your car is parked in the passenger loading zone.
 Hotel policy states that—”

 “Fuck all that!”
 Peter sneered.
 “Hotel policy can take a big ol’ suck on my lemon-scented dick!”

-The valet rubbed his eyes with a thumb and forefinger and expressed a strained sigh.
+The valet rubbed his eyes with a thumb and forefinger.
 “Look kid—I just work here, okay?
-I know your parents are probably rich out the ass, but that doesn’t mean we won’t call the cops if you don’t—”
+I know your parents are rich out the ass, but that doesn’t mean I won’t call the cops if you don’t—”

 “Bitefighter!”
-Peter looked over his shoulder, toward the car.
+Peter looked over his shoulder, right at the car.
 “Vamoose!”

-The Bite Mobile’s engine revved three times, then trundled out of the hotel’s loading zone.
-The valet stared at it with a puzzled expression.
+The Bite Mobile revved three times, then trundled out of the loading zone.
+The valet stared at it.

 “Is that a self-driving car?
 Didn’t know it could find its own parking…”

 “Not your concern.”
-Peter reached into his packet and withdrew a thick roll of hundred-dollar bills.
-He held it up, letting the valet’s widening gaze lock onto it, then grabbed the man’s hand and slapped the money into it.
+Peter reached in his pocket and withdrew a thick roll of hundred-dollar bills.
+He held it up, then grabbed the man’s hand and slapped the money into it.
 “This is, though.”

-“Uh…” The man stared at the giant wad of money in his hand.
+“Uh…” The valet stared at the giant wad of money.
 Everything it represented—freedom, addiction, opportunity, ruin—flashed across his face in the blink of an eye.
 He stuffed the money into his jacket.
 “Th…thank you.”

-“Don’t thank me yet.”
 Peter clapped the guy on his shoulder.
 “Thank me after you’ve done something good with it.”
-He stuck his hands in his pockets and walked past the stunned valet, humming the LOTR score that played whenever the One Ring entranced its prey.
+He stuck his hands in his pockets and walked past the stunned valet, humming the LOTR score that played in the background when the One Ring entranced its prey.

-Eun and Kora hurried up beside him.
 He crooked his arms out.
-The girls held his elbows and fell in step.
+Eun and Kora grasped his elbows and fell in step.

 “Not bad, Peter.”
 Eun cocked her head.
 “The student becomes the teacher.”

 “A natural progression,” Peter replied smugly.
-“And I wouldn’t call myself a ‘teacher,’ per se.
+“And I’m not a ‘teacher,’ per se.
 I speak the truth as best I can and leave it at that.
 Hey—” He swiveled his head, catching both his friends in the periphery of his vision.
 “None of that’s important—not tonight.
-In a few hours, the world might end, we’re at a high school dance that symbolizes our coming of age, and we also look like extras in a James Bond gala.
-We’re supposed to have fun, goddammit.”
+In a few hours, the world might end, we’re at a high school dance that’s supposed to symbolize our coming of age, and we look like extras in a James Bond gala.
+We need to have fun, goddammit.”

 Kora looked around.
 “Everyone else brought a date….I would have asked Leona, but her parents are homophobes; they’d shit a duck if they saw her with a chick.
 You called this ‘going stag,’ right?”

-“I think it’s perfect as it is,” Eun said.
-“When we first met each other, Peter was the least balanced out of all three of us.
+“I think it’s perfect as is,” Eun said.
+“When we first met, Peter was the least balanced of all three of us.
 We taught him how to find his center.”

 Kora said, “And in so doing, he helped us find ours.
 Gotcha.”

 “We’re light years beyond these unevolved simians.”
-Peter gazed at the fresh-faced prom-goers.
-“These oppressed fuckers have been brainwashed by Hallmark to crave trinkets, live muted lives, and don invisible chains made from debt.
-The powers that be have played to their lower tendencies, and they’ve taken the bait hook, line and sinker.”
+Peter regarded the fresh-faced prom-goers.
+“They’ve been brainwashed by Hallmark to crave trinkets, live muted lives, and don invisible chains made from debt.”

 “How are we beyond them?”
 Kora asked.

 He gave her a smile, authentic and pure.
 “Kora, our friendship is way more precious.
-You, me and Eun; our strength comes from something greater.
-Something beyond the limited reach of words—something noble and undeniable.”
+You, me, Eun…our strength comes from something greater.
+Something noble and undeniable.”